 The fun thing about recreating this style is:

 - It does not require a lot of effort.

-- It is very unique: NOBODY wears their hair like this these days!
+- It is unique: NOBODY wears their hair like this these days!

-- It is an option for straight-hair ladies who do not feel like curling or crimping their hair.
+- It is an option for straight-haired ladies who do not feel like curling or crimping their hair.

 Queen Victoria's Hairstyles

 It would be silly to discuss Victorian style without mentioning the influence of Queen Victoria.

 When it comes to hair, this icon kept things pretty simple.
 In nearly all of her portraits, Princess Victoria, and later Queen Victoria, parted her hair down the center, looped her glossy hair around the sides, and secured what remained in an updo.

 The fanciest styles I've seen her exhibit involved piling her braids high on her head, but she seemed to do this mostly when she was younger.
 In one 1935 self-portrait as Princess of Kent (below), Princess Victoria also sports some fancy curls at the side of her face, in addition to the braid-crown worn at the top of her head.